pritamksahoo/fossee_web_map/README.md

 # Data cleaning
 * If any row contains a **null** entry in place of **College Name**, the whole record will be dropped.
 * If there are duplicate rows, one will be kept, others will be removed.
+> we are using **Pandas** library for data processing.
+It is an open-source, BSD-licensed Python library providing high-performance, easy-to-use data structures and data analysis tools for Python programming language.<br>In our case, we are mainly focussing on pandas' **DataFrame** object to handle users' data.
 # Error Handling